A path to precision cosmology: synergy between four promising late-universe cosmological probes: Results and discussions

-Although FRB cannot effectively constrain $H_0$, it gives a tight constraint on $\Omega_{\rm m}$, $\sigma(\Omega_{\rm m})=0.0036$ and $\ve(\Omega_{\rm m})=1.1\%$, which is slightly better than those of 21\,cm\,IM, GW, and SGL.
+Although FRB alone cannot effectively constrain $H_0$, it gives a tight constraint on $\Omega_{\rm m}$, $\sigma(\Omega_{\rm m})=0.0036$ and $\varepsilon(\Omega_{\rm m})=1.1\%$, which is slightly better than those of 21\,cm\,IM, GW, and SGL.
 Therefore, combining FRB with 21\,cm\,IM, GW, or SGL can effectively constrain $\Omega_{\rm m}$ and $H_0$ at the same time.
-In addition, the contours of 21\,cm\,IM, GW, and SGL show obviously different degeneracy orientations, so any combination of them can break the parameter degeneracies and thus can improve the cosmological constraints.
+In addition, 21\,cm\,IM, GW, and SGL have obviously different parameter dependencies, so any combination of them can break the degeneracies and thus improve the constraint precision.
 In general, any combination of the four probes is meaningful and worth expecting.
+One may find that a large fraction of the constraining power comes from 21\,cm\,IM.
+As mentioned earlier, the 21\,cm\,IM technique can measure the LSS of the universe without having to resolve individual galaxies, which makes it much faster to survey large volumes than traditional galaxy redshift surveys.
+It is worth mentioning that future galaxy redshift surveys are still important, although they are more time-consuming.
+In Ref.~\citep{Bull:2014rha}, the comparison between the DETF Stage IV galaxy surveys, such as Euclid \citep{Amendola:2016saw} and LSST \citep{LSST:2008ijt}, and the future 21\,cm\,IM experiments, has been made, and it was found that the future 21\,cm\,IM experiments would have a comparable capability in constraining cosmological parameters.